 Tennis is one of the few sports that I actually understand and enjoy watching!
-This year's Australian Open (Monday 14 January – Sunday 27 January 2019) is even more family-friendly than ever so I'm excited to take my kids along.
+This year's Australian Open (Monday 16 January – Sunday 29 January 2023) features lots of family-friendly activities so I'm excited to take my kids along.

 There is next to no parking around Melbourne Park, so don't even try.

-If you're taking the number 70 tram then there are three stops – 7B Rod Laver, 7C Melbourne Arena (formerly Hisense Arena) and 7D AAMI Park.
-For the AO Ballpark, you want 7D AAMI Park.
+If you're taking the number 70 tram from Flinders Street station then there are three stops – 7B Rod Laver, 7C John Cain Arena (formerly Hisense Arena) and 7D AAMI Park.

 Note there are also designated Uber pickup and dropoff points along Olympic Boulevard.